s-d-m2/lilyplayer/README.md

 This will generate the `lilyplayer` binary in `./build_dir_for_native_output`

-If you want to generate an appimage, you will also need the `wget`, `readlink`, `dirname`.

-	sudo apt-get install wget

-Then you can generate the appimage using:

-	make appimage

-A file lilyplayer-x86_64.AppImage should be generated in the bin folder

 How to use
 ----------

-This will open an a window showing a piano keyboard.
+Running lilyplayer will open a window showing a keyboard at the bottom and a sheet with some text.

-or you can play a midi file by choosing `select file` in the input menu, or using the `Ctrl + O` shortcut.
+You can then play a music sheet file by choosing `select file` in the input menu, or using the `Ctrl + O` shortcut.

-When playing a midi file, one can play/pause it using the `space` key, or the `Ctrl + P` shortcut.
+When playing a music sheet, one can play/pause it using the `space` key, or the `Ctrl + P` shortcut.

 Misc
 -----